graphext/lector/docs/source/quick.rst

 --------------------

-Trying to read CSV files like the above using ``pandas.read_csv(...)`` and default arguments only will fail.
+Trying to read CSV files like the above using ``pandas.read_csv(...)`` and default arguments only will fail (at least in pandas < 2.0).
 To find the correct arguments, you'll have to open the CSV in a text editor and manually identify the separator and the initial lines to skip, and then try different encodings until you find one that seems to decode all characters correctly.
 But even if you then manage to read the CSV, the result may not be what you expected: